arukshani/HackathonHook/src/hook/Module.md

 ballerina run hook

-Use the following URL to check for updates from third party resources(this should ideally be called periodically) and publish news to hub http://localhost:9090/news/checkForUpdates
+Use the following URL to check for updates from third party resources(this should ideally be called periodically) and publish news to hub

+http://localhost:9090/news/checkForUpdates

+Subscribers will get notified of general and bitcoin news